Shipping Methods

 regardless of what the weight it.
 Pretty much what ever you can fit into the

-Be sure to have a few of each type flat rate envelopes on hand.
+Be sure to have a few of each type flat rate envelope and boxes on hand.

 If you have several hundred postcards to send to the same address, mixtures